 - The tripod attachement feels like an after thought.

 - Looks a lot like a camera bag, which is appealing to thieves (although I do like the design, call it a catch 22).

 - It can be a little fiddly to pack the bag and keep it open at the same time.

 - A bit big if you’re only carrying an extra lens or two (this bag is not for you).

 Before we get started, let me just say that I really like this bag.
-It’s not cheap, but it’s very well made, easy to organise, has great access, and does everything I need it too.
+It’s not cheap.
+But it’s very well made, easy to organise, has great access, and does everything I need it to.
 It’s also got the best zipper grips I’ve ever used.

 Gura Gear Kiboko 22L+ Exterior

 I don’t know about you, but I really like the design of this bag.
 Although it looks more like a camera bag than I would like it to, I think it’s actually well thought out.
 Everything is easy to access, with a solid construction, and the straps are removable.

 The little pouches on the side are great for small items, like cloths and filters.
 The handles also make it very easy to carry handheld.